Lazy-Newb-Pack/LNP-shared-core/README.md

 `LNP/extras`
 ------------
 The extras folder is copied into the DF install the first time the launcher is run.
 The `/data/init` section installs the default init settings and keybinds.
-The `/hack/scripts` section adds some dfhack scripts by Putnam and Lethosor:  [gaydar](https://gist.github.com/Putnam3145/77492ae79ca54fbf8af3), [adv-max-skills, embark-skills, load-screen, manager-quantity, settings-manager, and title-version](https://github.com/lethosor/dfhack-scripts).
+The `/hack/scripts` section adds some dfhack scripts by Lethosor which are not yet included in standard DFHack:  [adv-max-skills, embark-skills, load-screen, manager-quantity, settings-manager, and title-version](https://github.com/lethosor/dfhack-scripts).

 `LNP/keybinds`
 --------------